quasar-gfx/QUASAR/README.md

 After the streamer says `Error reading frame: End of file`, you have to manually kill the streamer and receiver programs (graceful exit is WIP).

-The streamer should encode and stream the `streamer/input.mp4` file to the receiver, which displays it on right half the screen in the opengl window.
+The streamer should render some frames and encode and stream the `streamer/input.mp4` file to the receiver, which displays it on right half the screen in the opengl window.

 TODOs: